 Definitely.

-Yes, it means we stand in awe of him.
+Yes, it means we stand in awe of Him.

-It means that we respect him, it means that we actually love him, we love his law.
+It means that we actually love Him.

-It is like a child to the father.
+It is like a child to the Father.

-We we are not slaves, we have been set free.
+We have been set free.

 The fear is actually full of affection, full of trust and full of joy as well.